Sugarloaf Mountain Guide

 Upper Whiffletree – The main trail down and the trail named after the lift.

 Broccoli Garden Glade – I could go on and on about how amazing this glade is.
-The top is a little sketchy for intermediate skiers but once you’re in, its amazing!
+The top is a little sketchy for intermediate skiers but once you’re in, it’s amazing!
 The glade drops you on the Cross Haul Trail and brings you back to Whiffletree.

 Stubs Glade – In between the Stubs trail and Condo X-Cut.